-Appliances: Additional large appliances may not be added to the apartments.
+Appliances: Additional large appliances may not be added to the apartments unless prior approval is obtained from the Office of Housing & Student Life.
 Please review the residential policies and procedure for approved and non-approved appliances.

 Cable: Cable is provided as a service from the University.
-Concerns should be addressed with the Resident Assistant.
+Concerns should be addressed with the Graduate Assistant.

 Checking Out: Each resident is responsible for properly checking out of their respective room within the house.
 All belongings must be removed at the end of the academic year during check out.

 Cleanliness and Condition: Residents of the house are responsible for the cleanliness of their room and the house in general.
 It is expected that residents will purchase cleaning supplies as needed, including a vacuum cleaner.